Mirage 24: Design

+A development of the Northern 1/4 Ton, it was designed at C&C Yachts as a Midget Ocean Racing Club racer.

-Dick and Irene Steffen owned a yacht dealership for C&C Yachts, in Pointe Claire, Quebec.
+Dick and Irene Steffen owned a yacht dealership for C&C Yachts in Pointe Claire, Quebec.
 The company had been very successful selling C&C boats, but the C&C line did not offer a boat smaller than the C&C 27 at that time.
 Dick Steffen was a competitive sailing racer and thought that there would be a good market for a C&C-built 24 foot keelboat for MORC racing.
 At his request Cuthbertson & Cassian designed the boat, but decided not to proceed with production at C&C. Steffen bought the design from them and founded Mirage Yachts in February 1972 to build the boat.

-The Mirage 24 sold well and the company soon had 15 employees building the boat model in their rented second floor facility in Pointe Claire.
+The Mirage 24 sold well and the company soon had 15 employees building the boat model in their rented second floor facility in Pointe-Claire.
 One factor driving the Mirage 24's strong sales was its racing record in MORC class events.
 Even 15 years after its introduction a Mirage 24 won the production boat division in the MORC national championships.

 Caught off guard by the success of the design, C&C decided to produce a competitor, the C&C 25, which was very similar to the Mirage 24's design.
 The Mirage 24 continued to sell well and usually beat the C&C 25 in competition.

-The Mirage 24 is a small recreational keelboat, built predominantly of fibreglass.
-It has a masthead sloop rig, a transom-hung rudder and a fixed fin keel.
-It displaces 3700 lb and carries 1500 lb of ballast.

-The boat has a draft of 4.00 ft with the standard keel.
-It has a hull speed of 6.00 kn.
+The fibreglass hull has a transom-hung rudder and a fixed fin keel, with a hull speed of 6.00 kn.
+The ballast is higher in the hull than some similar boats.

-The boat is normally fitted with a small 4 to 6 hp outboard motor for docking and maneuvering.

 The design has sleeping accommodation for four people, with a double "V"-berth in the bow cabin and two straight settee berths in the main cabin.
 The galley is located on the starboard side at the companionway ladder.
 The galley is equipped with a two-burner stove, icebox and a double sink.
 The head is located just aft of the bow cabin on the port side.
 Cabin headroom is 57 in.

+It is a masthead sloop and performs well in medium winds.
+It was also available in a short mast version, and a tall mast version.